As everyone increasingly uses online tools in their daily lives, it becomes imperative to make sure there is a roadmap for accessing information.

 3).
 Make people aware of who has the information.
-It may be best to state in your Living Trust or Will the person that you left responsible to gain access to each email account, online bill pay account or even networking sites.
+It may be best to state in your Living Trust or Will the person that you left responsible to gain access to each email account, online bill pay account, or even networking sites.
 Stating who will be able to access this online information will help resolve any formal issues.

 4).
 Leave instructions.
 When listing all online access information for any website or online account, explain in detail what each site was used for and why you opened the account.
-Someone may have never access the site before and they will need to know how to properly login and what purpose the site served.
-This is especially important for online bill paying sites, because family members will need to pay off any debt left behind.
+Someone may have never access the site before and they will need to know how to properly log in and what purpose the site served.
+This is especially important for online bill-paying sites, because family members will need to pay off any debt left behind.

 5).
 Note everything in an estate plan and update it regularly.
-When writing your Living Trust or Will, make sure to add the name of the trusted individual who you allowed access to all your digital information.
+When writing your Living Trust or Will, make sure to add the name of the trusted individual with who you allowed access to all your digital information.
 If you decide to allow new individuals to have access to your digital information, make sure to update your Living Trust or Will with the name of the new individuals.
 Updating your will each year is strongly recommended.
 You may also add new digital sites or accounts as time goes on so updating the list of digital information is important to do regularly.

 At Estrada Legal, we work with clients to make sure their digital information is incorporated into their estate plans.
 Please contact us if you need help with incorporating digital information into your living trust today.